Chapter 1: Odor and the Science of Olfaction

 If the primary purpose of an enzymatic cleaner is to eliminate odor, the same application and agitation procedure is followed.
 Oftentimes, this process will need to be undertaken twice if a particularly troublesome and pervasive odor is in need of remediation.

 Dog and cat urine odor are the most commonplace types of odors for which enzymatic cleaner is utilized.
-Enzymatic cleaner is effective with these types of odors because they are protein-based.
+An enzymatic cleaner is effective with these types of odors because they are protein-based.
 Enzymes digest the organic material that is contained in dog and cat urine, a process that eliminates any associated foul odor.

 If the odor is particularly profound, a liquid derivation of an enzymatic product is preferred.
 With that said, the sprayer should be abandoned.
 Rather, the sprayer top should be removed and the contaminated area should be saturated with the enzymatic product.
 The enzymatic cleaner should be allowed to soak for at least 30 minutes.
 In an arid climate, covering the treated item or area with a damp cotton towel is recommended to ensure that a high level of moisture is maintained throughout the process.
 Plastic is not recommended because it can prevent the release of foul odors, like ammonia.
 If ammonia is trapped in this manner, its presence will slow down the speed of the enzymatic digestion.
 Enzymatic digestion is discussed in greater detail in a moment.

-You also need to bear in mind that if the affected area dries out prematurely, the processes ceases.
+You also need to bear in mind that if the affected area dries out prematurely, the processes cease.
 In other words, the offending substance and associated foul odor will not be fully remediated.
 The enzymatic cleaning process will need to be restarted from the beginning.

 Once the soaking process has run its course, a copious amount of fresh water should be applied to the affected item or area.
 The best was to eliminate the water poured onto the affected area is to utilize what is known as a spotting claw.
-A spotting claw is a compression tool device that aids in the extraction of water and enzyme cleaner from an effected area.
+A spotting claw is a compression tool device that aids in the extraction of water and enzyme cleaner from an affected area.

 An additional step might be necessary if an odor proves particularly stubborn and intense.
-When the soaking and extraction process has run its course, an additional treatment with the enzymatic cleaner can be used.
+When the soaking and extraction process has run its course, additional treatment with the enzymatic cleaner can be used.
 In this instance, it is left on the affected item or area and allowed to dry.

 Understanding Enzymatic Digestion